Mourners gather for Grenfell memorial six months after tragedy

 A government-ordered inquiry into the fire is still underway and many of those who lost their homes remain in temporary accommodation.

-According to a report published by the government on December 14, of the 395 households affected by the fire, 300 were living in hotels, 75 were in apartments, nine were living with friends and family on a temporary basis, and 11 had found new permanent accommodation by the end of September.
+According to a report published by the government, of the 395 households affected by the fire, 300 were living in hotels, 75 were in apartments, nine were living with friends and family on a temporary basis, and 11 had found new permanent accommodation by the end of September.

 Speaking at the memorial, Bishop of Kensington, the Right Reverend Graham Tomlin, told the survivors and families of the victims that they had not been forgotten.

-"As we come to the end of this difficult year, as we celebrate Christmas, as we move into a new year, nothing can remove the memory of that night - nor do we want to forget those dearly loved people who were lost," he said
+"As we come to the end of this difficult year, as we celebrate Christmas, as we move into a new year, nothing can remove the memory of that night, nor do we want to forget those dearly loved people who were lost," he said

 'It's very, very hard'

-Around 1,500 people gathered inside the cathedral for the multi-faith ceremony which included performances from a number of groups close to Grenfell.
+About 1,500 people gathered inside the cathedral for the multi-faith ceremony that included performances from a number of groups close to Grenfell.

-A pre-recorded montage of voices from the local community was also played during the service.
+A prerecorded montage of voices from the local community was also played during the service.

 "We were lost for words, we did not know what to do, how to react.
 I have never known anything like it in my life," one voice said.